 When we write, we write about something (the topic) in a certain format (the document type) for a reader or group of readers (the audience).
-Deciding what we are writing about and what type of document to prepare is usually straightforward for most writers but deciding who we are writing for is not a step that is always considered, let alone completed or completed carefully.
-To a certain degree, the audience of a document is determined by the type of document and the subject matter but unless researchers and other science writers have a background in marketing, the concept of identifying and catering for a target audience might not be a high priority.
+Deciding what we are writing about and what type of document to prepare is usually straightforward for most writers.
+However, deciding who we are writing for is not always thoroughly considered.
+To a large degree, the audience of a document is determined by the type of document and the subject matter but unless researchers and other science writers have a background in marketing, the concept of identifying and catering to a target audience might not be a high priority.

 - providing too much, or not enough, detail or background information

 - providing too much detail on unrelated sub-topics or on a well-known topic

 - using the wrong language or unfamiliar terminology

 - assuming the audience’s level of interest in, or understanding of, the topic

 One common mistake in science and academic writing is assuming your audience will know your topic nearly as well as you do.
 The problem with this assumption is that crucial background information and explanation of fundamental concepts may be omitted.
 Authors of research papers will often make this assumption deliberately if they are writing about a specialised topic.
 Yet even in these cases, it is not a good habit to omit important background information and project details that are necessary for the reader to understand the context of the research.

 It is easy to fall into the trap of thinking that writing is simply delivering information if you are a solo writer, if you are inexperienced or if you don’t get regular feedback on your writing.
 If you do get regular feedback, it might not be enough if you only get feedback from people who know your topic well as you do; your colleagues or supervisors may ensure you write a scientifically-accurate document but anyone overly-familiar with your topic may not realise that what you’ve written is not clearly written or easy to read.